-If more than one <Link> entry is present, IDL will choose which to display based on the platform; on Windows platforms, the <Link> entity with the type attribute set to MSHTMLHELP will be used, on Unix platforms, the <Link> entity with the type attribute set to PDF will be used.
+If more than one <Link> element is present, IDL will first attempt to use the element with the type attribute set to IDLHELP.
+If no <Link> element with the type attribute set to IDLHELP is present, IDL will choose which to display based on the platform; on Windows platforms, the <Link> element with the type attribute set to MSHTMLHELP will be used, on Unix platforms, the <Link> entity with the type attribute set to PDF will be used.
 If the appropriate platform-specific <Link> is not present, the first <Link> entity of a type that can be displayed on the current platform will be used.